Eastman Wind Ensemble

 The Eastman Wind Ensemble was founded by conductor Frederick Fennell at the Eastman School of Music in 1952.
 The ensemble is often credited with helping redefine the performance of wind band music.
-At the time, concert bands used all of their players for every piece, regardless of the piece's original orchestration.
-If there was not a part for a specific instrument on a piece — for example, a contrabass clarinet or a string bass— the conductor or publisher would have an arranger add one or simply have that instrument double another instrument— the string bass could play the tuba part, for instance.
-Also, bigger was better, and even though there would normally be three clarinet parts, many university concert bands would have 20 or 30 clarinets, or more.
+Considered one of America's leading wind ensembles, its core personnel of 50 players consists of undergraduate and graduate students at the Eastman School of Music.

 Fennell redefined the wind band by having one player on each part, using only the instrumentation for each piece specified by the composer.
 Fennell coined the term "wind ensemble" to refer to this specific kind of wind band.
 The repertoire of the group included standard concert band pieces, but also chamber music for winds, and the instrumentation varied as required.
 In contrast to typical concert band practice, the Eastman Wind Ensemble kept its focus on original wind music rather than orchestral transcriptions.
 The Eastman Wind Ensemble has premiered over 150 works, including works by composers Bernard Rands and Joseph Schwantner.

-A series of commercial recordings on the Mercury label spread the influence of Fennell's wind ensemble concept far beyond the geographic reach of the group's concerts, and helped form a new generation of wind band educators and musicians far beyond Rochester.

-In 1987, the Eastman Wind Ensemble was nominated for a Grammy Award for Best Classical Performance - Instrumental Soloist or Soloists (with or without orchestra) for its 1986 album Carnaval, a collaboration with trumpeter Wynton Marsalis.
+Under Fennell's leadership, the Eastman Wind Ensemble became known as the pioneering force in the symphonic wind band movement in the United States and abroad.
+Donald Hunsberger became conductor in 1965 and, for 37 years, led the ensemble to international prominence.

+Ever since its founding, the EWE has been in the forefront elevating the wind repertory through recordings.
+Fennell’s Mercury Recording albums of the 1950s and early ’60s are notable for their pioneering use of binaural, stereo, and 35mm recording techniques.
+These “Living Presence” recordings focused on standard band literature by the most respected classical composers — heard for the first time in the newly balanced instrumentation.
+They also centered on major repertory not found on traditional band programs, such as Hindemith’s Symphony in B-flat, Schoenberg’s Theme and Variations, op.
+43a, and Stravinsky’s Symphonies of Wind Instruments.